enweg/BayesFlux.jl/docs/src/introduction/linear-regression.md

 rather than draws from the posterior, since without any MH step, it is unclear whether the chain actually will converge to the posterior.

-BFlux also implements three methods that do apply a MH step and are thus easier to monitor.
+BayesFlux also implements three methods that do apply a MH step and are thus easier to monitor.
 These are GGMC, AdaptiveMH, and HMC.
 Both GGMC and HMC do allow for taking stochastic gradients.
 GGMC also allows to use delayed acceptance in which the MH step is only applied after a couple of steps,